View All Class Specifications

 • Ability to provide quality customer service;

-• Ability to provide information correctly and concisely, orally and in writing;
+• Ability to express oneself clearly and concisely, verbally and in writing;

 PHYSICAL/MENTAL DEMANDS